jiangjayden/PlanItTechnicalAssessment/README.md

 ## Running Tests

-To launch Cypress and run via UI - In the terminal run `npx cypress open` To run all tests in e2e folder - In the terminal run `npm run test:e2e`
+To launch Cypress and run via UI - In the terminal run `npx cypress open`<br>
+To run all tests in e2e folder - In the terminal run `npm run test:e2e`